Skip to Main Content

 Presentations

-• "The Power of Plain Language in an Oil and Gas Lease: A Case Study," Co-Presented with Jamie Jost of Jost Energy at the 49th Annual Fall Land Institute of the Denver Association of Professional Landmen (November 3, 2022).
+• Co-presenter, "The Power of Plain Language in an Oil and Gas Lease: A Case Study," Jamie Jost of Jost Energy at the 49th Annual Fall Land Institute of the Denver Association of Professional Landmen (November 3, 2022).

-• "Colorado Bar Association CLE: "Friend or Foe: Amicus Briefs in Colorado's Appellate Courts," Co-Moderated, Panel Discussion by Colorado Supreme Court Justices Melissa Hart and William Hood, III and Chief Judge Steve Bernard of the Colorado Court of Appea
+• Co-moderator, "Colorado Bar Association CLE: "Friend or Foe: Amicus Briefs in Colorado's Appellate Courts," Panel Discussion by Colorado Supreme Court Justices Melissa Hart and William Hood, III and Chief Judge Steve Bernard of the Colorado Court of Appeals, (November 6, 2020).

 • "Federalist Society Nationwide Teleforum: Representing Colorado," A Conversation with Solicitor General Eric Olson and Former Solicitor General Fred Yarger, (April 2020).

-• "Let Them Speak Cake: Expansion of Free Speech and Masterpiece Cakeshop," Keynote Speaker at the Federal Bar Association Civil Rights Section, (March 30, 2018).
+• Keynote Speaker, "Let Them Speak Cake: Expansion of Free Speech and Masterpiece Cakeshop," The Federal Bar Association Civil Rights Section, (March 30, 2018).

-• "Colorado at the United States Supreme Court," presented to the American Bar Association, Appellate Practice Regional Meeting, (March 6, 2018).
+• Presenter, "Colorado at the United States Supreme Court," The American Bar Association, Appellate Practice Regional Meeting, (March 6, 2018).

-• Masterpiece Cakeshop: Interview with Colorado Solicitor General Fred Yarger, presented on The University of Chicago Law Review Podcast, 2, (January 13, 2018).
+• Presenter, Masterpiece Cakeshop: Interview with Colorado Solicitor General Fred Yarger, The University of Chicago Law Review Podcast, 2, (January 13, 2018).

 Articles